kimiaf1998/Knight-Tour/README.md

 ## Knight Tour Problem

-A knight's tour problem is a mathematical problem to visit every square of a chessboard once by a sequence of knight's moves.
+A knight's tour problem is a mathematical problem to visit every square of a chessboard only once by a sequence of knight's moves.

 ## Requirements